camomile-project/LREC2016/abstract.md

 A corpus is a set of media (e.g. the evaluation corpus made of all test videos).
-An annotation is defined by a fragment of a medium (e.g. a shot) with an attached metadata (e.g. the name of the current speaker).
+An annotation is defined by a fragment of a medium (e.g. a shot) with attached metadata (e.g. the name of the current speaker).
 Finally, a layer is an homogeneous set of annotations, sharing the same fragment type and the same metadata type (e.g. a complete run submitted by one participant).
 All these resources are accessible through a